A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: TAVIE-SSG in Action

-We further compare $\tssg$'s performance with DADVI, ADVI (MF/FR), \texttt{PyMC} (NUTS), and \texttt{statsmodels}~\citep{seabold2010statsmodels}, using FAST QR's original estimates as the benchmark.
-Due to the inability of the competitors to scale to the large Census dataset $(n=5\times 10^6)$, we sub-sample $n=10^4$ observations and run all the methods (except FAST QR). $\tssg$ is executed with the same configuration as above.
-The competing methods are executed under experimental settings outlined in Section \ref{app-competing-methods-details} of Supplementary Materials.
+We further compare $\tssg$ against DADVI, ADVI (MF/FR), \texttt{PyMC} (NUTS), and \texttt{statsmodels}~\citep{seabold2010statsmodels}, using original FAST QR estimates as reference.
+Due to the inability of competitors to scale to the full Census dataset, we sub-sample $n=10^4$ observations and run all methods except FAST QR. $\tssg$ uses the same configuration as above, while competitor settings are in Section~\ref{app-competing-methods-details} of Supplementary Materials.